-- 1.3.1 | The project developer shall request a Letter of Authorisation from the relevant National Focal Point designated by the Host Country or Countries, under its arrangements for providing Article 6 authorisations made in accordance with the Paris Requirements. - 1.3.2 | In its Letter of Authorisation, the Host Country shall:
+- 1.3.1 | The project developer shall request a written Letter of Authorisation from the relevant National Focal Point designated by the Host Country or Countries, under its arrangements for providing Article 6 authorisations made in accordance with the Relevant Paris Requirements. - 1.3.2 | Gold Standard shall review the Letter of Authorisation to ensure that it fulfils the following essentialminimum requirements: In its Letter of Authorisation, the Host Country shall: - a.
+Identifiesy the project/activity11.
+In the case of PoAs, the host country shall specify if the LoA applies to the entire PoA or specific VPA(s); - Authorises the project's emission reductions or removals, issued as credits GSVERs (tCO2eq units12), for use as ITMOs under Article 6 of the Paris Agreement;